-- a) The smelters and refiners reflected above may not include all of the smelters and refiners in Bahnson's supply chain, since the table only reflect smelters and refiners listed in product level CMRTs received from Suppliers, some Suppliers may not have identified all of their smelters or refiners and not all Suppliers responded to the Company's inquiries. - b) The table only includes entities that were listed as smelters or refiners on the Smelter Look-up tab list of the CMRT. - c) Smelter or refiner status information in the table is as of May 6, 2019.
-Smelter or refiner status reflected in the table is based solely on information made publicly available by the RMI without independent verification by the Company. - d) "Conformant" means that the smelter or refiner was listed as conformant with the RMAP assessment protocols, including those listed as "Re-audit in progress."
-Included smelters or refiners were not necessarily Conformant for all or part of 2018 and may not continue to be Conformant for any future period. - e) "Active" is an RMAP designation that means that the smelter or refiner is a participant in the RMAP and has committed to undergo an RMAP assessment.
-Smelters and refiners are identified as Active in the RMAP once they have scheduled the assessment date. - f) "On Look-Up Tab List Only" means that a smelter or refiner is listed on the Smelter Look-up tab list of the CMRT, but is not listed as "Conformant" or "Active."
+- a) The smelters and refiners reflected above do not include all of the smelters and refiners in Bahnson's supply chain, since the table only reflect smelters and refiners listed in product level CMRTs received from Suppliers, some Suppliers may not have identified all of their smelters or refiners and not all Suppliers responded to the Company's inquiries. - b) The table only includes entities that were listed as smelters or refiners on the Smelter Look-up tab list of the CMRT. - c) Smelter or refiner status information in the table is as of April 30, 2021.
+Smelter or refiner status reflected in the table is based solely on information made publicly available by the RMI without independent verification by the Company. - d) "Conformant" means that a smelter or refiner has successfully completed an assessment against the applicable RMAP standard or an equivalent cross-recognized assessment.
+Included smelters or refiners were not necessarily Conformant for all or part of 2020 and may not continue to be Conformant for any future period. - e) "Active" means that the smelter or refiner has committed to undergo an RMAP assessment, completed the relevant documents and scheduled the on-site assessment.
+These may be in the pre-assessment, assessment or corrective action phases of the assessment. - f) "On Look-Up Tab List Only" means that a smelter or refiner is listed on the Smelter Look-up tab list of the CMRT, but is not listed as "Conformant" or "Active."